Azure/Communication/releasenotes/2020-October-06.md

 Add chat to your Android application.
 This initial release of the SDK allows creation of chat to send & receive messages, edit/delete messages, add/remove members from a chat and more.
 Real-time channel functionality will be available in future releases.
 For details, see [README](https://github.com/Azure/azure-sdk-for-android/blob/master/sdk/communication/azure-communication-chat/README.md).

 ## iOS Chat SDK
 Add chat to your iOS application.
 This initial release of the SDK allows creation of chat to send & receive messages, edit/delete messages, add/remove members from a chat and more.
 Real-time channel functionality will be available in future releases.
 For details, see [README](https://github.com/Azure/azure-sdk-for-ios/blob/master/sdk/communication/AzureCommunicationChat/README.md).

+## Android Calling SDK - Version 1.0.0-beta.2

+* **[Fix]** Fix handing of invalid Push Notification tokens
+* **[Fix]** IsMutedUpdated\IsSpeakingUpdated events are now available
+* **[Fix]** Fix but where getCallerIdentity method on CallAgent did not return caller's identifier

+## iOS Calling SDK - Version [1.0.0-beta.4](https://github.com/Azure/Communication/releases/tag/v1.0.0-beta.4)

+* **[Fix]** IsMutedUpdated\IsSpeakingUpdated events are now available
+* **[Fix]** Fix bug where group call cannot be started in mute state
+* **[Fix]** Removed dependency on quicklookthumbnailing and iosurface frameworks
+* **[Fix]** Fix but where getCallerIdentity method on CallAgent did not return caller's identifier